 - Five free COVID-specific educational webinars;

-- Digital versions our of respected healthcare Decision Aids on ventilation, CPR, tube feeding, and artificial hydration, all available for download free of charge – as well as a new video to support conversations about ventilator use.
+- Digital versions our of respected healthcare Decision Aids on ventilation, CPR, tube feeding, and artificial hydration, all available for download free of charge during the peak of the outbreak – as well as a new video to support conversations about ventilator use.

 - Extensive engagement work with state public policymakers and thought leaders to develop and implement public policy initiatives to clarify regulations and overcome challenges related to advance care planning during a public health emergency ; and